Are you a "Usual Suspect?" or think you may be?

 Is the course closed to the public?

-No. We are on a public nature reserve.
-Runners do not have the right of way and need to be considerate of other users of the land, there may be fisherman on the sea wall part and dog walkers, ramblers or cyclists on any part of the course.
-Please don't litter.
-We'll have a bin at the base camp, please use this and there are several bins on the route too.
+No. We are using a network of local footpaths and trails and is shared with ramblers, dogwalkers, horseriders and cyclists.
+Runners do not have the right of way and need to be considerate of other users of the land.
+Please don't litter, we'll have a bin at the base camp and there are bins at various places along the routes.

 Can I use an ipod or mp3 player on the course?

 Yes.
-Though please be aware that you are running on public footpaths with the general public so make sure that you pay attention to traffic, people, children on bikes, wildlife and so on.
+Though please be aware that you are running on public footpaths with the general public so make sure that you pay attention to farm vehicles, cyclists, people, dogs, horseriders, wildlife and so on.
+On a couple of the routes there are road crossings to be aware of too although there is no actual running along roads involved.

 General SVN FAQ